christophmoar/covid-19/README.md

 q|daily growth rate: q=1+p/100
 td|doubling time in days: td=ln(2)/ln(q)

-To smooth out  single day spikes in testing and case numbers, we currently use a six-day averaging of the daily growth ratea in the doubling time computation.
+To smooth out  single day spikes in testing and case numbers, we currently use a six-day averaging of the daily growth rate in the doubling time computation.